 Visual elements play a far more significant role in Facebook video ads than sound.
 This means that you should use every second at your disposal to promote your brand in the best possible light.
-Depending on the products and services you are trying to promote, you should use your brand’s visual elements in the video.
+Depending on the products and services you are trying to promote, you should use your brand’s visual elements and motion graphics in the video.

 Using visual brand elements instead of written text will help you keep pace with the trends and attract more customers for your products.
 According to a study made by Cisco, 80%+ of internet traffic will be triggered by online videos by 2022.
 The statistics issued by Wordstream support this idea, showing that almost 60% of executives agree that they would rather watch a video instead of reading a text.